A Lotte Data – Minecraft Data Pack

 • “The Lie” advancement for baking a cake.

 • “And Have It, Too” advancement for picking up a cake that has already been partially eaten.
+Completing it rewards a special bread called Brioche, which is just a normal piece of bread.

 • “Trans Wrongs!” advancement (hidden) for being killed by a bee.
 Completing it plays a cat meow sound.